ganbuan/CyberNotebook/README.md

 + Stateful - determines the behaviour of a device based on the entire connection
 + Stateless - determines whether individual packets are acceptable or not

-### VPN
-A <i>Virtual Private Network (VPN)</i> allows devices on separate networks to communicate securely by creating a dedicated path between each other over the Internet using a tunnel.
-Connected devices form their own private network.
-Some existing VPN technologies include:
-+ PPP - allows for authentication and data encryption by using private keys and public certificates; not capable of leaving a network by itself (i.e. non-routable)
-+ PPTP - allows data from PPP to travel and leave a network; weakly encrypted in comparison to alternatives
-+ IPSec - encrypts data using the IP framework; difficult to set up but has strong encryption and device support

 ## Networking Core Protocols
 Summary of default port numbers of the protocols listed below: